-In the short term, Situm wants to implement the program of Civic Culture (El Heraldo local newspaper) with the neighbors and users of Parque La Castellana, and adapt 3 parks in areas of influence of the organization, through the volunteer program with collaborators from the neighboring community. with the public and private sector, that includes workshops in educational institutions to raise awareness about environmental care and decrease of water and carbon footprint.
+In the short term, Situm wants to implement the program of Civic Culture (El Heraldo local newspaper) with the neighbors and users of Parque La Castellana, and adapt 3 parks in areas of influence of the organization, through the volunteer program with collaborators from the neighboring community.

+In the long term, to have a community intervention model for taking care of green areas of the city, working in partnership with the public and private sector, that includes workshops in educational institutions to raise awareness about environmental care and decrease of water and carbon footprint.

 Continue with the Strategy review process of COMPAS 2014-2019 and prioritization of actions aligned to the sustainability mainstay considering international standards and frameworks.